galenlim/hackthebox-htb-writeups/remote.md

 We have logged on successfully.

-**The Umbraco version is 7.12.4.** Hence, we can try the RCE exploit we found earlier.
+As we can see from the screenshot above, **the Umbraco version is 7.12.4.** Hence, we can try the RCE exploit we found earlier.

 ## Attacks and Exploits